T-vK/gpu-passthrough.com/.github/ISSUE_TEMPLATE/submit_new_device.md

+---
+title: 'Your device name and model'
+labels: new device
+assignees: T-vK
+---

 If you found a new device, then please use the following JSON and delete the data from it, then insert as much data about your device as you can.
 Thanks you. :)